U.S. seeks reversal of indefinite military detention ruling

-NEW YORK (Reuters) - The Justice Department urged an appeals court on Wednesday to reverse a judge’s decision blocking part of a law allowing indefinite military detention, a ruling that the government has said would hurt its ability to fight terrorism.
+NEW YORK, Feb 6 (Reuters) - The U.S. Justice Department urged an appeals court on Wednesday to reverse a judge’s decision blocking part of a law allowing indefinite military detention, a ruling that the government has said would hurt its ability to fight terrorism.

 A government lawyer told the 2nd U.S. Circuit Court of Appeals in New York that concerns by some journalists and activists, who fear their interactions with groups such as al Qaeda or the Taliban could get them locked up under the provision, were unfounded.